rmichon/multiKeyboard/doc/README.md

 ### iOS

 Aaaaah iOS...
 This OS has been (and still is, even though Android is catching up fast) by far the best one to make musical apps involving real-time audio DSP.
-However, Apple likes to make the life of developers hard, and in order to develop apps for this platform, you used to need to have an Apple developer account ($100/year).
+However, Apple likes to make the life of developers hard, and in order to develop apps for this platform, you used to need to have an Apple developer account ($100/year, yes).
 Things changed since then, and it is now possible to develop iOS apps and upload them on your device for free!
 However, the number of apps you can install using this technique is very limited (5, if I remember correctly).
 Oh, and needless to say that YOU WILL NEED A MAC to generate iOS apps with `faust2smartkeyb`.

-In any case, to use `faust2smartkeyb` (as well as `faust2ios`) or to make any kind of iOS development, you will either need a "pro" Apple developer account or a free one.
+In any case, to use `faust2smartkeyb` (as well as `faust2ios`) or to do any kind of iOS development in general, you will either need a "pro" Apple developer account or a free one.
 This documentation doesn't show how to take care of that.
-For more information about this, visit the relevant Apple website <https://developer.apple.com/>.
+For more information about this, visit the [Apple website](https://developer.apple.com/).
 Good luck!

 Once you took care of this, make sure that Xcode is properly installed on your system (using the Apple Store, not some weird technique) and that it is UP-TO-DATE.
 A little bit more Apple c[...]p: if the iOS device you're using is running the latest version of iOS, then you will need to have the latest version of the iOS SDK installed on your system.
 Unfortunately, the only way to do that is to also have the latest version Xcode which will require the latest version of OSX!
 Good luck!

-After all these steps, you should be good to go.
+After all these steps, you should be ready to go.

 ### Android

 Android apps can be developed on all major platforms (Windows, OSX and Linux).
 Unlike Apple (see previous section), Google provides a lot more flexibility to app developers and it is not required to sign up for any developer account in order to install apps on your device.
 On the other hand, the installation of the Android development tool chain is a little bit more complex than on iOS.
 It should be quite similar on Linux and OSX and we describe it below.
 We don't provide information for Windows since `faust2smartkeyb` will probably not work at all on this platform.

 First, install [Android studio](https://developer.android.com/studio/index.html).
 When you run it for the first time, we advise you to choose the option where you don't import previous settings (unless you know what you're doing, of course).
 Then, during the configuration process, choose a "Standard" setup.
 The sdk installation path should be prompted to you after that.
 Take note of it as we'll need it later (should be `~/Library/Android/sdk` on OSX).
-Once Android studio finished the setting up, click on "Configure" and then SDK Manager (you might have to go in Tools/Android/SDK Manager on Linux).
-In the `SDK Tools` tab, install the NDK (Native Development Kit) which is necessary to compile apps generated by `faust2smartkeyb`.
+Once Android studio finished setting up, click on "Configure" and then "SDK Manager" (you might have to go in "Tools/Android/SDK Manager" on Linux).
+In the `SDK Tools` tab, install the NDK (Native Development Kit) which is necessary to compile apps generated by `faust2smartkeyb` (`faust2smartkeyb` uses `faust2api` internally, if you want to get more details about why you need to do all that, have a look at the [`faust2api` documentation](https://ccrma.stanford.edu/~rmichon/faust2api/)).

-In order to be able to compile Android apps in your terminal, you must configure the `ANDROID_HOME` and `ANDROID_NDK_HOME` environment variables so that they point to where the sdk and the ndk are installed.
+In order to be able to compile Android apps in your terminal, you must configure the `ANDROID_HOME` and `ANDROID_NDK_HOME` environment variables so that they point to where the `sdk` and the `ndk` are installed.
 To do this, add the following line to `~/.bashrc` on Linux or `~/.bash_profile` on OSX (if this file doesn't exist, create it):

 ```
 export ANDROID_HOME=/home/r/Android/Sdk